Application to the Summer School, Registration Fee, Scholarships

 Please refer to the Accommodation page for information on hotels we have pre-booked.

 If you are able to cycle, we recommend that you rent a bicycle to cover the distance from your hotel to the venue.
 Weather can be hot and humid in August, but if you ride early in the morning and late in the evening you should be fine.
 Riding in Kyoto is very pleasant and the city is relatively flat.
 The bike will also allow you to explore Kyoto conveniently, as most interesting spots are easier to reach by bicycle.
 Here is a review of your options to rent a bicycle in Kyoto:

 Please drive safely and be extra-careful if you have no prior experience of cycling in Japan.
 When riding, always carry proper identification with you as Police officers sometimes have checkpoints to look for stolen bikes, specially late at night.

 Although this rule is not strictly enforced, be aware that it is illegal to ride a bicycle under the influence of alcohol.

 Finally, take extra-precautions: some streets in Kyoto are very narrow and are shared by pedestrians, bicycles and cars without strict delimitations.

 Kyoto has a wide selection of hotels and youth hostels.
 For those who prefer to select accommodation on their own, a good selection of hotels and hostels is listed in the TripAdvisor website for Kyoto.
 You can also check rates and book a hotel through Rakuten Travel.
 Rates for some youth hostels go as low as 2.500 JPY day.
-Please email us if you need assistance or advice to book a youth hostel.

 The Hyakumanben area also has many budget options (from 500 to 1,000 JPY per meal) since this is the area where students usually hang out.